 After having sex for the first time, you might be feeling a bunch of different things.
 It’s not uncommon to feel:

 - extra affectionate

-Sex is a really personal way of being intimate with someone, so it’s understandable if you experience intense feelings post sex.
+Sex is a personal way to feel close to someone, so it’s understandable if you experience intense feelings post sex.
 If you’re worried about the feelings you’re having, talk it through with your partner or someone you can trust, like a good friend, family member or a counsellor.